ds29/Kern/README.md

 ```obj-c

 	// TODO: Describe the process here.
 (For now, you can look at the headers, example app, and tests.)

 ```

 ## Requirements

-It requires ARC and iOS 7.
-It's only for iOS.  *Ok, it probably can/will run on older/other OS requirements, but that's all it's built/tested against.*
+It requires ARC and iOS 7+.
+It's only for iOS.  *Ok, it may run on older/other OS requirements, but that's all it's built/tested against.*

 ## Installation